 - Fines and fees: There are generally fines and court costs associated with DWI probation sentences.
 Beyond those, you could expect to pay for at least a portion of the probation supervision costs and restitution if you were involved in an accident or a victim incurred a loss.

-- Probation officer/community supervisor monitoring: People on probation are assigned a probation officer who will schedule monthly meetings.
+- The probation officer or community supervisor monitoring: People on probation are assigned a probation officer who will schedule monthly meetings.
 Your probation officer reports to the court.
 Missing a meeting could result in a DWI probation violation.

-- Random screenings: The court will require your abstinence from alcohol and drugs during the probationary period.
-Failed or skipped drug screenings can result in your probation being revoked, additional hours of community service, and jail time.
+- Random screenings: The court will require your abstinence from alcohol and drugs during probation.
+Failed or skipped drug screenings can result in revoked probation, additional hours of community service, and jail time.

-Along with these conditions, people on DWI probation are generally tasked with community service, must remain under travel restriction, and must not commit a crime.
-Just as DWI offenses are met with harsh penalties in Texas, probation violations are not tolerated by the courts.
+Along with these conditions, people on DWI probation are generally tasked with community service, must remain under travel restrictions, and cannot commit a crime.
+Just as DWI offenses are met with harsh penalties in Texas, the courts do not tolerate probation violations.

 What Happens if You Violate Your Probation?

 The court views your probation as your last chance to stay out of jail.
-Any violation of the terms and conditions of your probation can quickly result in an arrest warrant.
+Any probation violation can quickly result in an arrest warrant.
 The probation officer managing your case or state prosecutor could file a motion to revoke your probation.

-These are some common reasons why a DWI probation may be revoked, including:
+Common reasons why a DWI probation may be revoked:

 - Failing to make court-ordered payments for fines, fees, or restitution